Monday 2 September 2024

 • Then a sawn-off nail tip to give a filed flat end nail to hammer the pin through the hole and out.

 The seat is nearly over the back wheel hub, so be careful leaning back, and it also feels necessary to be careful when braking hard and falling forward.
-The bike is okay riding at 3-8MPH if it is all clear around you at 2.5MPH walking speed but 12MPH is a bit fast, but the bike is stable.
+I hit a small pothole under fallen leaves at very low speed and came off standing up okay.
 The bike is good for short-distance rides of 1 km or so on fairly flat terrain with wobble room.

 A bicycle rack was added.
 Many of the welds broke on it over the 50 years since I purchased it, it also broke the fixings on my Lenton Sports.
 I have used tie wraps and pipe clamps to hold it, and I am hoping they will not need to be taken off or cut to take the back wheel off.
 Taking the rear wheel off is in any case difficult.